HomeIntroductionAboutMethodologySources

 Sources

-The sources I used for this project are scattered, making a complete bibliography largely incomprehensible.
 This is an incomplete list of the types of sources used in this project.
-Where digital sources are available, I have provided links to an example source.
+Where digital sources are available, a link is provided.

-I also relied on the research completed by previous Ingenium researchers.
+This research also relies on work completed by previous Ingenium researchers.
 These include, but are not limited to: David Pantalony, Randall Brooks, Jean-Louis Trudel and Jean-François Gauvin.

 Artifacts & Museums